knittingirl/ChaoMI/README.md

         http://127.0.0.1:8888/tree?token=xxx
 ```

+If you face `*.ubuntu.com host inaccessible` error, one possible solution is to add `--network=host` option to the `docker build` and `docker run` commands.

 ### 1. Analysis and Visualization: Reproduce the tables and figures in the paper

 The estimation results for RQ1-3 and RQ4 are already provided in the `result/`, `data-LocPrivacy/`, and `data-epassport/` directories.
-Use the notebooks in the `notebook/` directory to analyze the results and generate the figures.
+If you want to reproduce the tables and figures in the paper, follow the instructions in the next section.
+Here, we use the notebooks in the `notebook/` directory to analyze the results and generate the figures.

 - **RQ1 and RQ2**: Run the notebook `RQ1-RQ2(partial).ipynb` and `RQ2.ipynb` in the `notebook/` directory.
 - **RQ3**: Run the notebook `RQ3.ipynb` in the `notebook/` directory.
 - **RQ4**: Run the notebook `RQ4-figgen.ipynb` and `RQ4-ePassport.ipynb` in the `notebook/` directory.

 ### 2. Generate the estimation results for RQ1-3 and RQ4

+In this section, we provide the instructions to generate the estimation results for RQ1-3 and RQ4.

 #### 2-1.
 Run the experiments for RQ1-3